Often the most iconic and beautiful buildings in a city, mosques are a constant sight throughout one’s travels in Southeast Asia.

 Skylines throughout Indonesia, Malaysia, and Brunei are punctuated with the tall minarets and curving domes of mosques; the mesmerizing wail of the call to prayer resounds throughout cities five times a day.

-Don't be intimidated - visiting mosques is a learning experience and may become a highlight of your trip.
+Don't be intimidated by Southeast Asia’s mosques – visiting them is a learning experience and may become a highlight of your trip.

 Visiting a Mosque

 Similar to visiting Buddhist temples in Southeast Asia, mosque etiquette is mostly just common sense.
 Follow these simple rules of etiquette when visiting mosques to ensure that you do not cause offense.

 Remove your hat and shoes: Hats and sunglasses should always be removed before you actually enter a mosque.
 Leave your shoes on the rack at the entrance.
 Some mosques will provide plastic covers for your feet.

 Be respectful: Avoid making loud noises or engaging in unnecessary conversation inside of mosques.
 Turn off mobile phones, don't chew gum, and do not bring food or drinks inside of a mosque.